 UPDATE: I suck at karaoke but it's fun anyway.

 Eminem and Rihanna's "Love the Way You Lie" puts a lump in my throat.

-(There must be a ton of you out there with premium memberships, because I'm getting about 5 times as many "likes" as visitors.
-Or else this website is trying to trick me into upgrading.)
+(There must be a ton of you out there with premium memberships, because I'm getting about 5 times as many "likes" as visitors.)

 ...You are still thinking about it after having read this far.
 Or maybe you just skipped to this part.
 Doesn't matter.
 This is a dating website, not a mail order spouse website, so I have absolutely no expectations beyond finding out what you are like and going from there.